EtlcT/tp_CasaltaBadetti/data-engineering/tp-kafka-api/README.md

 Questions:
 * [ ] When should we use a key when producing a message into Kafka ?
 What are the risks ?
 [Help](https://stackoverflow.com/a/61912094/3535853)
+* a key can be used when producing a message for which order matter.
+Rather than distribute data "randomly" with the default dict, we can specify that the data need to go to a specific partition.
+* The risk is to overload one partition while others can remain empty.
 * [ ] How does the default partitioner (sticky partition) work with kafka ?
 [Help1](https://www.confluent.io/fr-fr/blog/apache-kafka-producer-improvements-sticky-partitioner/) and [Help2](https://www.conduktor.io/kafka/producer-default-partitioner-and-sticky-partitioner#Sticky-Partitioner-(Kafka-%E2%89%A5-2.4)-3)
+* The default partitioner (<2.3) was sending one request per incoming message and so there were as many partitions used as message sent (when all partitions were used, other message were put one after another).
+From 2.4, partitions receive batch of messages so that less requests are sent, that result in lower latency ; less partition are busy at the same time but they deal with larger message size.

 ### Coding our own Kafka Client using Scala
 Instead of using the command line interface (CLI) or Conduktor to produce and consume, we are going to code our first app like pros.